 - Many SLPs choose to be their own boss, starting their own independent practice and traveling to see their clients.
 Telepractice is also a common pursuit, allowing SLPs to work from home while providing distance-based speech and language services to their clients.

-ASHA offers four different specialty certifications that highlight your specific SLP skillset and complement the CCC-SLP you may now hold.
-These include:
+ASHA offers different specialty certifications that highlight your specific SLP skillset and complement the CCC-SLP you may now hold.
+These can boost your job prospects in specific types of clinics, and include:

 - Swallowing and swallowing disorders